10 Silent Symptoms of Diabetes You Might Be Missing

 You’re more prone to urinary tract and yeast infections

-Higher levels of sugar in urine and the vagina can become a breeding ground for the bacteria and yeast that cause these infections.
+Higher levels of sugar in the urine and the vagina can become a breeding ground for the bacteria and yeast that cause these infections.
 Recurrent infections are particularly worrisome.
-"Usually when you keep getting infections, doctors will check for diabetes if you don't already have it," says Cypress.
-"Even women who go to the emergency room for urinary tract infections are often checked."
+“Usually when you keep getting infections, doctors will check for diabetes if you don’t already have it,” says Cypress.
+“Even women who go to the emergency room for urinary tract infections are often checked.”
+You should also be on the lookout for these other silent diabetes complications you should know about.